-This Blueberry Coffee Cake recipe is moist, tender, light and packed with wholesome ingredients.
-Use fresh or frozen berries.
+This Blueberry Coffee Cake recipe is moist, tender, light and packed with plump blueberries.
 Share with brunch or as an afternoon snack, yogurt coffee cake is such a delight.
 This recipe is vegetarian.

 Summer seems to be flying by at breakneck speed.
 I blinked and we just returned from Winter vacation… and here we are six months later, already planning for Fall, and it’ll be November soon… we’ll be gearing up for Thanksgiving and talking pumpkin again.
 Sheesh!

 When I’m feeling like my head is going to spin-off my neck, I have to force myself to slow down and be aware… aware of the moment.
 Aware of how much time I spend doing this or that, especially when it comes to social media.
 As a blogger, I spend a fair amount of time there.
 And I don’t really like to micromanage my workday, but I find if I don’t have a solid plan, I fall off the tracks.

 Discipline in learning how to effectively work from home has been a realization since I started.

 When I was teaching it was easy to stay focused.
 I was at work, not at home where the lines between work and home are blurred now.
 I’ve gotten better about focusing, but last week I was completely distracted.

 I lingered on walks, at the farm, with a friend, pulling weeds, on the phone.
 I even went in the middle of the week for a pedicure… unheard of!
 It’s Summer I say… but my inner lady-boss is a strict one.
 She resisted as I called to make the appointment.

 I’ve been so focused on developing recipes like this blueberry coffee cake recipe among other projects, the clock has been spinning like it’s out of control.
 One moment it’s 8 a.m.
 I blink and it’s time to get dinner together.

 You know the feeling.